tthorntone/AdNauseam-Wiki/Element-picker.md

 You may quit the interactive element picker by clicking the _Quit_ button.
 You may close the modal dialog and go pick an element again by clicking the _Pick_ button.

-The _Create_ button will be enabled only if a proper filter can be create from the content of the text area.
-On you click the _Create_ button, the element picker will add the necessary tokens to ensure the filter apply **only** to the current web site.
+The _Create_ button will be enabled only if a proper filter can be created from the content of the text area.
+Once you click the _Create_ button, the element picker will add the necessary tokens to ensure the filter apply **only** to the current web site, will add it to your custom list of filters and save it.